apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 ***Result***

-A cluster is created in the namespace `default` with the specified class.
+A cluster is created in the namespace `default` with the specified cluster resources.

 Or change the corresponding parameters in the YAML file.